francesco-innocenti/francesco-innocenti.github.io/_pages/about.md

 I also interned as an Applied Scientist at Amazon, helping to improve their model forecasts to deliver packages throughout Europe more efficiently.

-My research has mostly focused on brain-inspired learning algorithms for training neural networks as an alternative to standard backpropagation.
-More broadly, I am interested in energy-based models, the optimisation dynamics of neural networks, and all things AI-related.
+My research focuses on understanding the training dynamics and scaling behaviour of artificial and biological neural networks.
+Among other contributions, my work unlocked the training of 100+ layer networks with a local learning algorithm.
+More broadly, I am interested in energy-based models, time-series forecasting, and all things AI-related.

 Outside of work, I enjoy swimming and calisthenics, and am always up for a physical challenge!